Survivor Türkiye: (Season 2): Türkiye - Yunanistan

 Turkey vs. Greece was the third season of the show.
 This season was aired from September 2006 to December of that same year.
 This was the first time that either country's branch of the franchise competed with another country and because of this the major twist this season was that the tribes were divided up by country of origin.
 The first person to be eliminated this season Vassilis Athanassopoulos, was not voted out but was ejected from the game following the first competition.
 As an added twist this season, after the merge, the tribe that won immunity would vote for the losing tribe and would count as an extra vote.
 Early on the Greek tribe struggled to perform at the immunity challenges and because of this the tribe's size quickly dwindled until only four were left (all the others with the exception of Melita Goyait who had been voted out).
 Though the first two immunity challenges after the tribes began to live together were individual, the rest were all tribal.
 When there were only four members of each tribe left both tribes competed in a duel in which one member of each tribe (Nadia Zagli from the Greeks and Ipek Esin from the Turks) would be eliminated.
 When only four competitors remained, the two representatives left from each tribe would have to convince the audience to vote for them to compete in the final challenge as their countries' representative.
 Eventually, Derya Durmuşlar won the final competition and claimed victory for Turkey over Amfikratis Zachariadis from Greece.

-In 2011, Derya Durmuşlar was killed in a traffic accident.